FlavorlessQuark/Black_Hole/Quarks/README.md

 # Foreword

-I wish to become proficient at C, though I have recently learned that knowing other languages helps you become a better programmer.
+I wish to become proficient at C, though I have recently learned that working with other languages is very useful in coming up with new ways of thinking for your main programming language.
-For now I don't really understand how programming languages differ from each other but I hope to learn this soon.
-I think I will also learn Go or Rust, at least the basics.
-As well as some Perl, JS and maybe the basics of Java as well.
-I will also try to get a better understanding of C++ and Python.

 Here I will record what I have learned about these languages
 ---